 Educators will frequently find themselves teaching different subjects to different classes across different age groups (read also our dedicated post about teaching languages to different age group).
 All of which require a bespoke lesson plan using a variety of stimulus to work through – teachers therefore need to be highly organised, detail-focused, creative, resilient (I could go on!) to succeed.
 Creating lesson plans, marking papers, writing reports and doing all of the other student analysis required is also very time-consuming.
-It’s important for language teachers to keep focus on learning outcomes and to ensure that this administrative work does not take up too much of their free time.
+It’s important for language teachers to keep focus on language learning outcomes and to ensure that this administrative work does not take up too much of their free time.

 3. Classroom management

 Of course, a key challenge for all educators is ensuring that all students stay on task and work in a calm and orderly manner.
-Yet in every class and in every school, there’s always someone who seems determined to make life as difficult as possible for the teachers.
+Yet in every language classroom and in every school, there’s always someone who seems determined to make life as difficult as possible for the teachers.
 Handling those students can take skill and experience.

-4. Supporting students
+4. Supporting your learners

 5. Handling parents

 Many language teaching institutions are privately-run businesses with demanding, paying customers.
-Parents want to ensure that their children are getting the best education possible and that they are making / exceeding expected progress.
+Parents want to ensure that their children are getting the best education possible and that they are making or exceeding expected progress.
 Parents can therefore be a regular and sometimes unwelcome classroom presence for both students and teachers.
 Setting clear boundaries and building a positive communication and relationship with parents does therefore pay dividends.